XCaminhante/CClasses/about.md

 Operationally, our objects appear to us as struct pointers with a single function pointer.
 We instantiate "message" structs and use them as an argument of that function to get the desired effects.
-That function returns values through the message struct, and by default returns a bool that tells whether the function dealt with the message or not.
+That function returns values through the message struct, and returns for the call a bool that tells whether the function dealt with the message or not.
+This design detail allows the call to respond synchronously, asynchronously or indirectly (with side effects).
 This object pointer is reinterpreted within that function as a struct with secret fields, which we shouldn't know unless we're modifying or studying the function's source code.

 Semantically, our objects are created by a metaclass, are managed by one or more hidden classes, and obey one or more interface contracts by answering its